All Episodes

 High praise from Republican Governor Chris Christie, New Jersey.

-Chris Christie, the Republican governor praising President Obama.
+Chris Christie, the Republican governor, praising President Obama.

-Well, Christie's newfound love for President Obama.
+Will Christie's newfound love for President Obama tilt the election Obama's way?

 I didn't think it needed tilting.